LoginRadius/docs/content/tutorial/ionic/index.md

 ## Configure Project

-In the `index.html` file, initialize the LoginRadius registration object for interface using the following code snippet:
+In the `index.html` file, initialize the LoginRadius registration interface using the following code snippet:

   ```html
   <script type="text/javascript">